-- Home-Based Work (HBW): Commute trips between home and work. - Home-Based University (HBU): Trips between home and university locations (e.g., CSU, UNC) for school related purposes by people not employed by the university. - Home-Based Shop (HBS): Trips between home and retail locations for the purpose of shopping. - Home-Based School (HBSc): Trips between home and K-12 school locations for students in these schools. - Home-Based Other (HBO): All other trips with one end at home. - Work-Based Other (WBO): Work-related trips without an end at home. - Other-Based Other (OBO): Trips with neither an end at home nor a work-related purpose. - Medium Truck (MTRK): Medium-heavy truck trips (FHWA Vehicle classes 5-7). - Heavy Truck (HTRK): Heavy truck trips (FHWA Vehicle classes 8-13).
+- Home-Based Work (HBW): Commute trips between home and work. - Home-Based University (HBU): Trips between home and university locations (e.g., CSU, UNC) for school related purposes by people not employed by the university. - Home-Based Shop (HBS): Trips between home and retail locations for the purpose of shopping. - Home-Based School (HBSc): Trips between home and K-12 school locations for students in these schools. - Home-Based Other (HBO): All other trips with one end at home. - Work-Based Other (WBO): Work-related trips without an end at home. - Other-Based Other (OBO): Trips with neither an end at home nor a work-related purpose. - Lodging-Based Other (LBO): Trips made by visitors, based at a lodging establishment (Estes Park area only, not included in the household travel survey). - Medium Truck (MTRK): Medium-heavy truck trips (FHWA Vehicle classes 5-7). - Heavy Truck (HTRK): Heavy truck trips (FHWA Vehicle classes 8-13).